1 Vanity triumphs over time

 Beauty is a rapidly depreciating asset, which vanity preserves in its balance sheet at its initial value.

-Some women who were once graced with a sumptuous beauty comport themselves like ruined duchesses, who still presume on their title, though they lack the means to keep it up.
+Some women who were once graced with a sumptuous beauty comport themselves like ruined duchesses.
+They still presume on their title, though they lack the means to keep it up.

 Perfection is mediocrity polished to a high sheen.

-Some people are sure that they have no faults because they have darned and patched them so many times, and some are sure that they have no faults because they have never felt the need to.
+Some people are sure that they have no faults because they have darned and patched them so many times.
+And some are sure that they have no faults because they have never felt the need to.
 I don’t doubt that I must be wise today, since I now see what a fool I was till yesterday.
-Vain people are not unaware of their flaws, but they assume that they will have won through to perfection once these have been rectified.
+Vain people are not unaware of their flaws, but they assume that they will have won through to perfection once they have rectified these.
 My past botches promise me that I must be progressing, rather than alerting me to how far I’ve gone adrift.
 And my own faults are mere chips which I’ll set right with a few revisions, but others’ are unquestionable proofs that their design was wrong from the start.

 We don’t want to change, but we do want to grow perfect, and we trust that we will have done so once we have grown more perfectly who we are.